NewsCrime Watch

 Because the cemetery falls under the city's Parks and Recs Department, the foundation is accepting online donations on behalf of the cemetery to go toward a permanent wall.

 "I think the fact that this happened again already is just going to make those that care about our parks, care about our cemeteries and care about these veteran headstones that they will make some more donations so that we can complete them," Clark said.
-"We're here and we can help people that want to donate or make a difference for parks in the cemetery and buildings."
+"We're here and we can help people that want to donate or make a difference for parks and the cemetery and Billings."

 Police said the driver was cited for careless driving and no insurance.